 Ratings & Reviews

 All these shifty marvels are carefully calibrated as the polish wizard has to hit the fine point between colour saturation and the multichrome effect, but this comes to full opacity with three coats (or two, maybe even one, over black) and it really is as intense as the photos suggest.
-I have no idea to which nefarious agency Sarah signed away her life, but if it results in polishes like Ophelia her immortal soul is a small price to pay.”
+I have no idea to which nefarious agency Sarah signed away her life, but if it results in polishes like this, her immortal soul is a very reasonable price.
+She's dispensable; me not having Ophelia is not an option.”